Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-However, text generation also has potentially harmful applications.
-For example, \citet{ZellersHRB20} describe a method for fake news generation in which their model generates a plausible article for any headline.
-If these bots can automatically generate convincing text, they could be misused to manipulate public opinion, influence elections, and generate other harmful content.
+Text generation, also called natural language generation, is a computational linguistic task that produces human-like text from a latent (underlying) non-linguistic representation of information \citep{Mcdonald80, Katz80, ReiterD97}.

+In this paper, we treat text generation as a central capability and use it to organize the discussion of downstream tasks.
+Depending on the input and the intended behavior, text generation includes, for instance, generating text from structured data, rewriting existing text \citep{RadevHM02}, producing responses in interactive settings \citep{LiZ23}, and generating domain-specific text such as code \citep{roziere2022leveragingautomatedunittests}.

+Text generation is relevant beyond its technical role.
+It can lower barriers to accessing information and interacting with technology, including for users with higher learning curves \citep{naumanen2007guiding}, and it can support domain work by turning specialized texts into more accessible forms \citep{DagdelenDLW24}.
+At the same time, the same capability can be misused to generate convincing misinformation at scale, for example via social media bots \citep{ZellersHRB20}.
 Whether text generation is considered an opportunity, a risk, or both, understanding the recent developments in this field is of the utmost importance.
 Therefore, we define the problem of text generation, its most prominent sub-tasks, concomitant characteristics, and open challenges.